-Information can be informally requested from Council by submitting the Access Informal Request Form, which is available on Council's A-Z forms page.
+Information can be informally requested from Council by submitting the Access Informal Request Form.

 Please note the GIPA Act provides no statutory time frame by which informal requests must be decided within and Formal Access Applications are prioritised due to strict legislative timeframes.
 Council is not required to disclose government information pursuant to an informal request and is also not required to consider an informal request for government information (s 8(3)).
 Council can decide however by what means information is to be released in response to an informal request (s 8(4)).

 If you wish to access information in respect of contact details for property owners, Council requires you to submit an informal request.
 Please be advised that in accordance with the Privacy and Personal Information Protection Act 1998, Council is prohibited from providing personal information to third parties without consent.
 Or alternatively, you can apply under the Privacy and Personal Information Protection Act 1998, by way of a statutory declaration detailing why you would like this information.
 Please note NSW Land and Property Information may be able to provide you with the information sought.

 Should you wish to obtain copies of plans held by Council, please lodge a Plan Request Form.

 Please lodge a Property Development Enquiry Form, should you require property information only, including dates of Development approvals, Occupation Certificates, Final Inspection and Building Certificates.
 If copies of documents are required, please lodge an Informal Access Request Form with Council.